poretsky/poretsky.github.io/android/osmand/index.md

 - Auditory and haptic compass feedback has been made different for left and right inclination.
-- Introduced accessibility specific option that allows to adjust approach distance for waypoints.
+- Introduced accessibility specific option that allows one to adjust approach distance for waypoints.
 This option can be set separately for each profile and it is taken in account only when accessibility mode is active.
 Furthermore, in accessibility mode only this close approach is signaled, because preliminary signal seems rather confusing.
-- Introduced new accessibility related option that allows to adjust route deviation tolerance.
+- Introduced new accessibility related option that allows one to adjust route deviation tolerance.
 This option can be set separately for each profile and it is taken in account only when accessibility mode is active.
 When it is set, user is warned about route failure